Sajid2001/real-time-app/README.md

 ### Why does the first search take a while to load on the deployed site?

 The deployed server shuts down whenever the page is not being used by anyone.
 It takes a bit of time for the server to reboot for the first time.
-The server is also based in Ohio and is on a free plan, so connectivity may not be optimal and the CPU is a bit limited at the moment.
+The server is also based in Ohio and is on a free plan, so the connection may not be optimal and the CPU is a bit limited at the moment.

 ### Why is the site a bit laggy when the search completes?